Could had Operation Barbarossa – Hitler’s attack on Soviet Russia – a different course and why was the invasion carried out in June 1941 ?

 The principle point for Hitler’s careful, step-by-step approach in Eastern Europe, is that, since Britain and France had declared war in September 1939, Germany needed to stay away from reproducing the 1914-1918 ‘Two-Front War’ from World War One.
 However, this common sense doesn’t withstand smart re-examination.

-In total comparison with August 1914, neither the British nor the French Government had voluntarily went to war with Germany in September 1939.
-The French generals had been totally committed to the idea of static defence – the result was the Maginot Line.
-And there was no more than a symbol British army of 4 divisions – which were growing to ten divisions by March 1940 – on this ‘Phoney War’ Western Front.
+In total comparison with August 1914, neither the British nor the French Government had voluntarily gone to war with Germany in September 1939.
+The French generals had been totally committed to the idea of static defense – the result was the Maginot Line.
+And there was no more than a symbol British army of 4 divisions – which were growing to ten divisions by March 1940 – on this ‘Phony War’ Western Front.

 Franco-British desire not to attack Germany had been two times as strengthened by vastly overstated worries of the Luftwaffe’s significant force of Messerschmitt fighter planes and fast medium bombers.

-Until June 1940, Stalin had worried Hitler by attacking Finland as well as the Baltic States and by heading to inside striking range of the important Rumanian oilfields by occupying Bessarabia from Rumania.
+Until June 1940, Stalin had worried Hitler by attacking Finland as well as the Baltic States and by heading to inside striking range of the important Rumanian oilfields by occupying Bessarabia from Romania.

 Remarkably the solution is nevertheless most likely, ‘Yes’.

-A vital pre-condition would be a smart, plausible, strategy.
-Preferably this would have required a pair of potent armoured striking forces attacking along the northern and southern sides of the impassable Pripet Marshes, via Minsk and Smolensk simply to Moscow, the heart of the Soviet military and political system.
+A vital precondition would be a smart, plausible, strategy.
+Preferably this would have required a pair of potent armored striking forces attacking along the northern and southern sides of the impassable Pripet Marshes, via Minsk and Smolensk simply to Moscow, the heart of the Soviet military and political system.

 Additional, a strong 2nd group to trap the Russian armies between Kiev and the forces coming later down from Moscow.
 At least a light flanking forces south of Leningrad.